-5. If the dispute remains unresolved after evaluation by the VP of Education of Education Affiliates (the VP of Nursing for nursing student disputes), the student may choose to address his or her concerns by directing them to the State Licensing Authority, the College's accrediting body, and/or Ohio Board of Nursing - see list below).
+5. If the dispute remains unresolved after evaluation by the VP of Education of Education Affiliates (the VP of Nursing for nursing student disputes), the student may choose to address his or her concerns by directing them to the State Licensing Authority, and/or the College's accrediting body.
 Students who reside out of state may contact any of the agencies listed below or contact the Campus President for information about agencies in their local area.

-The title and address of the state licensing authority is:
+The title and address of the state licensing authority is: This information has been revised.
+See addendum 4.